novdream/EUMC/README.md

 pip install pandas torchmetrics Deprecated
 ```
 ## Data
-The experiments are conducted on six public real-world datasets, i.e., Cora, Pubmed, Facebook, Bitcoin, Flickr, OGB-arxiv which can be automatically downloaded to `./data` through torch-geometric API.
+The experiments are conducted on six public real-world datasets, i.e., Cora, Pubmed, Facebook, Bitcoin, Flickr, and OGB-arxiv which can be automatically downloaded to `./data` through torch-geometric API.

 ## Training